voxel51/fiftyone/app/CONTRIBUTING.md

 ### Session server state

-With the Python client implementation defined, the session server requires only a small number additions.
+With the Python client implementation defined, the session server requires only a small number of additions.

 -   [State assignment](https://github.com/voxel51/fiftyone/blob/9502b4c9d948791fadbe55096c2a2a8605db795c/fiftyone/server/events.py#L72)
-    for the Python via dataclass event
+    for the server state via dataclass event
 -   Any mutation definitions for the App that should trigger the event.
 For `select_samples`, this consists of just the [`set_selected` mutation](https://github.com/voxel51/fiftyone/blob/9502b4c9d948791fadbe55096c2a2a8605db795c/fiftyone/server/mutation.py#L131)